Skip to content

 Workplace Violence Safety Talk

-There are many different ways that an employee can experience violence.
-Any type of violence that you experience from a co-worker or superior needs reported.
-Some different types of violent acts include:
+There are many different ways that an employee can experience violence, not all of them physical.
+Any type of violence that you experience from a co-worker or superior should be reported immediately.

 • Neglect